rafaelcabral96/Derivative-Free-Descent---Machine-Learning/README.md

 2. Model architecture and activation function restrictions due to backpropagation are not present in derivative-free methods

-3. So far, better than other derivative-free methods when training Neural Networks -> Generic Algorithms, Simulated Annealing,
+3. So far, better than other derivative-free methods when training Neural Networks -> Generic Algorithms, Simulated Annealing, hill climb, random hill climb available the package Python *mlrose*